Just click on a question to be taken to the answer

 The initial phase of Care Opinion was funded by the Department of Health and South Yorkshire Strategic Health Authority.
 Since 2006, Care Opinion has been funded through subscriptions and sales to trusts, commissioners and others.

 We believe that patient stories are really valuable and should be made available as widely as possible.
 So we never charge people for access to the stories and we encourage others to re-publish stories.
-This means that the published version of your story (but never any of the other information you give Care Opinion) may appear on other websites.
-The website development done in-house, by a team led by Dr James Munro, Chief Executive Care Opinion.
+This means that the published version of your story (but never any of the other information you give Care Opinion) may appear on other websites including NHS Choices, patient organisations and Local Information Networks (LINks)/HealthWatch.

-Since Care Opinion Ireland is run on a not-for-profit basis any surplus that we generate is redirected back into improving the services we provide and not to shareholders or the Government.
+Since Care Opinion is run on a not-for-profit basis any surplus that we generate is redirected back to the NHS and not to shareholders or the Government.

-- independent of both the HSE and the Government
+- independent of both the NHS and the Government

 - not for-profit.
 If we were for profit, or part of the government, they might be uncomfortable about us publishing critical stories.